alex-bretet/cloudstreetmarket.com/README.md

 ## Quickstart

-1. Make sure you have a %JAVA_HOME% environment variable pointing to the root directory of a JDK8.
+1. You must have a %JAVA_HOME% environment variable pointing to the root directory of a JDK8.
 2. From the command line do:

 ```